How do I find out about new shows coming to your venues?

 What is defined as a “small camera” in your camera policy?

 Generally speaking, “small cameras” are defined as smaller than 5”, point and shoot cameras without a detachable lens or a telescoping lens no longer than 3”.

-Is food available at The Pageant, Delmar Hall, The Halo Bar and/or Suite 100?
+Is food available at The Pageant, Delmar Hall, The Halo Bar?

 Are debit/credit cards accepted?
 What about for band merchandise?

-Credit and debit cards are gladly accepted anywhere at The Pageant, Delmar Hall, The Halo Bar and Suite 100 provided a matching valid photo ID is presented.
+Credit and debit cards are gladly accepted anywhere at The Pageant, Delmar Hall and The Halo Bar.
 Whether or not band merchandise accepts debit or credit cards depends on the individual artist.
 ATM machines are located inside The Pageant, Delmar Hall, The Halo Bar, Suite 100 and the Box Offices for your convenience.